renanr0cha/100-days-of-code/log.md

 **Today's Progress**: I spend half an hour constructing a function to get an array of elements of a class and identify which one is and add the hover color to it when clicked.
 And the rest was with css.

 **Thoughts:** It was very satisfying getting the function right only on my research, it took a little while but I did it!

+### Day 20: May 13, 2022

+**Today's Progress**: Very good day of coding.
+Finished beta of PomoFocusTimer2.0.
+With differents bg audios and option to add/remove minutes on the go.

+**Thoughts:** I had a full night to work in this, very happy that I found the time!